 Address: 140 Seaside Avenue, Guilford

-Dubbed as one of Connecticut’s best kept secrets over the summer months, Jacob’s beach is peaceful and oozes in tranquility as it rarely attracts overwhelming crowds.
+Dubbed as one of Connecticut’s best secret beaches over the summer months, Jacob’s beach is peaceful and oozes in tranquility as it rarely attracts overwhelming crowds.
 As a result, the entrance fee is also kept fairly low.
 You’ll often find kayakers in the water and there are several picnic areas dotted about to enjoy your food.

 The beach is nestled on Seaside Avenue, and gives you access to 25 acres of shoreline which you don’t really have to share!
 There is also a playground nearby for young children.
 Residents can obtain a season pass whilst non-residents must purchase a daily pass.